 To understand how these storied products have gotten so diluted, I asked Kohl to help me navigate several perfume counters in one of the city’s major shopping centers, and to shed light on the work done by perfume’s largely unseen network of specialists—fragrance houses, chemists, professional “noses,” juice manufacturers, bottlers, and distributors that sit behind public-facing brands.

 We started at Nordstrom on a midweek morning before Mother’s Day, as the staff unpacks boxes, straightens their displays, and refills spray atomizers with perfume samples.
 The coming holiday is one of the industry’s three most important sales days.
-Between Christmas, Valentine’s, and Mother’s Day, the world’s largest perfume brands expect to rake in more than 60% of their annual sales.
+Between Christmas, Valentine’s Day, and Mother’s Day, the world’s largest perfume brands expect to rake in more than 60 percent of their annual sales.

 In the perfume industry, professional “noses” are taught to follow the rules.
 As a result, big-brand perfumes end up drawing from a limited palette of materials.
 That’s exactly why customers come to Kohl’s boutique.
 Basically, they’re tired of smelling like everybody else.

 The first thing that Kohl points out is the lack of product diversity.
 The same 15 or so brands—Dior, Channel, Giorgio Armani, Hermès, Tom Ford, Calvin Klein, Jo Malone, Tommy Hilfiger, Prada, a few others—fill the shelves here and at Bloomingdale’s, Macy’s, even airport duty-free shops.